 Textbook studying doesn't have to be a slog.
 Here's an at-home activity for before your middle-schooler begins those end-of-the-chapter review questions.

-To celebrate black history month, use this matching quiz to help your middle schooler demonstrate his knowledge of famous African Americans.
+To celebrate black history month, use this matching quiz to help your kid demonstrate his knowledge of famous African-Americans.